hasnain2808/transfer-learning-conv-ai/README.md

 Clone the repository<br>
 Install and run each of the submodule as per the instructions in the readme in their folders<br>
 Run the chat.py file in the root<br>

+Or run the docker file it will do everything for you